In this problem set, you will practice using the pipe

 , zOPB_all

-, etc. Remember, you must
+, etc. Remember, you can

 batters according to these four metrics?